Point Cook: Shopping

-The Point Cook Town Centre is located at the corner of Dunnings Road and Boardwalk Boulevard, with the development including a main street retail and commercial town centre, up to 135 speciality shops, as well as Coles, Aldi, Target, Woolworths, Growers Fresh, Pharmacy Select and The Reject Shop outlets.
+The Point Cook Town Centre is located at the corner of Dunnings Road and Boardwalk Boulevard, with the development including a main street retail and commercial town centre, up to 135 speciality shops, as well as Coles, Target, Woolworths, Growers Fresh, Pharmacy Select and The Reject Shop outlets.
 There is also a food court which seats over 400 people.
 Stage 1 had a grand opening on 21 August 2008, with Stage 2 opening at the end of November 2009.
 In 2010 Victoria's largest Dan Murphy's store and Vast Furniture store opened.
 In August 2015 a $25 million redevelopment of the centre was completed.
 This included the opening of a 4000 square metre Woolworths and makes the shopping centre the only one in the area to offer three supermarkets.

 Sanctuary Lakes Shopping Centre is another shopping centre in Point Cook, undergoing a major revamp which was revealed to the public on Thursday 6 September 2012.
 Kmart and Aldi were added to the centre, as well as an additional 30 retailers.
 Four-hundred new car parks and food court will also be added to Sanctuary Lakes Shopping Centre.